mgritter/aoc-fstar/doc/TacticsForTheCompleteNoob.md

   assert (factorial x > 0) by appeal_to_new_lemma()
 ```

-We get a warning from FStar:
+We get a warning from F*:

 ```
 (Warning 242) Definitions of inner let-rec temporary_lemma and its enclosing top-level letbinding are not encoded to the solver, you will only be able to reason with their types (Also see: Example.fst(31,10-31,25))